MicrosoftDocs/Viva/Viva/engage/yammer-and-office-365-groups.md

 - Access Microsoft 365 services, including a SharePoint Online team site and document library, a OneNote notebook, a plan in Planner, from within Viva Engage.
 Also includes integration with Power BI and Stream.
 - Create and host live events ([Live events in Yammer](../manage-yammer-groups/yammer-live-events.md))
-- Use Office 365 connectors to add apps to classic Yammer ([Add apps to Yammer](https://support.office.com/article/Add-apps-to-Yammer-bbb77f10-8779-4f3d-8096-db256f8653b8))
+- Use Microsoft 365 connectors to add apps to classic Yammer ([Add apps to Yammer](https://support.office.com/article/Add-apps-to-Yammer-bbb77f10-8779-4f3d-8096-db256f8653b8))
 - Manage who can create Microsoft 365 groups ([Manage who can create Groups](https://support.office.com/article/manage-who-can-create-office-365-groups-4c46c8cb-17d0-44b5-9776-005fced8e618))
 - Use dynamic groups to automatically update group membership from Azure Active Directory ([Create a dynamic group](../manage-yammer-groups/create-a-dynamic-group.md))
 - Edit group membership from various apps.
 Changes to membership made in one Microsoft 365 app apply to other Microsoft 365 apps.